ameyj17/ameyjoshi.github.io/_pages/about.md

 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
 -->
-🎓I am Currently an undergraduate student at Symbiosis International University, pursuing a Bachelor's degree(B.Tech) in Electronics and Telecommunication with and specialization in robotics and AI.
-I was indeed fortunate to be guided by luminaries in the field—Dr. Ketan Kotecha, Dr. Rahee Walambe, and Mrs. Gargi Joshi—whose mentorship impelled me to perpetually seek solutions to the most intricate inquiries.
+🎓 I am an upcoming graduate student in Robotics at New York University, Tandon School of Engineering.
+I completed my bachelor's degree in Electronics and Telecommunication with a specialization in Robotics and Automation from Symbiosis University.
+I worked under the guidance of Dr. Ketan Kotecha and Dr. Rahee Walambe on Explainable AI, Multimodal Fusion, and Computer Vision.

 💡 Passionate about leveraging cutting-edge technologies to tackle intricate challenges.
-Particularly enthusiastic about the domains of collaborative robotics, autonomous systems, human-robot interaction, and aerial vehicles.
+Particularly enthusiastic about the domains of geometric vision (structure from motion, SLAM, optical flow) to visual perception (detection, recognition, classification), as well as machine learning problems (deep learning, reinforcement learning, generative models).

 🔬 My academic journey seamlessly integrates with my research pursuits, which revolve around Principle-centric Machine Learning for physical ML systems.
 This encompasses Scene and Behavior Understanding, Simulation for Deep Learning, 3D Computer Vision, and Self-Supervised Learning, promising way to build background knowledge and approximate a form of common sense in AI systems.

-🤖I'm intrigued by the facets of decision-making and intelligent thinking, employing reinforcement and imitation learning.
-Additionally, my passion extends to exploring the diverse dimensions of embodied AI, physical intelligence, and the myriad possibilities offered by aerial vehicles, all through the lens of multiple modalities.
+🤖 My aim is to create algorithms and systems that allow autonomous robots and embodied agents to reason about and operate within the real world environment.
+My research area combines principles from robotics, machine learning, and computer vision.
+I concentrate on developing methods for perception and decision-making capabilities that can enable general-purpose autonomous functionality for robots operating in uncontrolled, real-world settings.

 🚀 Fueled by an unwavering motivation to explore, innovate, and ultimately contribute to the progression of technology.